SM2G/sm2g.github.io/menu/about.md

 2016/12 - 2017/05
 :   **ING Direct - Data Architect**

-  Defnition of data models on **Oracle (11g R2)** for new banking projects.
+  Data model definition on **Oracle (11g R2)** for new banking projects.
 SQL scripts review and testing.
 Created a Python program to track structure changes between databases.

   Attended **Cassandra** training course and deployed test environments for developers.